synthline/synthline.github.io/index.markdown

 I enjoy long walks and I run regularly whilst listening to tech and business podcasts such as "How I built This", "Business Wars", "Wisdom from the Top" or "FT's Tech Tonic".

-I also enjoy consuming most types of visual art, mainly cinema and photography, and I often travel to countries from the former Eastern Communist Bloc where I photo-document the local architecture. --> [click me](https://instagram.com/redconcreteunion)
+I also enjoy consuming most types of visual art, mainly cinema and photography, and I often travel to countries from the former Eastern Communist Bloc where I photo-document the local architecture.
+To see my work, you can take a look [here](https://instagram.com/redconcreteunion).

 I hope to add more content in the near future, but until then, please feel free to reach out if you have any questions. you can also find me on Linkedin [here](https://www.linkedin.com/in/alfi/).